Bamii/bend/notes.md

 ## 7th August 2024
-i finally fixed the sync protocol... i'm currently using sharedb, and it works perfectly out of the box. next order is to populate the functions list with user defined funtions.
+i finally fixed the sync protocol... i'm currently using sharedb, and it works perfectly out of the box. next order is to populate the function toolbox list with user defined funtions.

 types of plugins
 - auth_scheme
 - middleware
 - library

+## 14th september 2024
+simple recap of what i've accomplished since the last time i updated this journal.
+- added types to the variable creation (created a plugin)
+- blockly functions toolbox updates when a new function is created
+- coordinate all blockly instances through the store. (todays work)

+initially, the instances are all isolated. so that any update to one blocky instance's toolbox will not u pdate the others'.
+I created a manager that allows me t keep track of the blockly instances and broadcast necessary events as needed.

+next TODOS:
+- add persistent storage to client and server.
+-